 Collaboration Marketing - Are You On Board?

-Collaboration Marketing is a new, more social friendly strategy that deviates from old traditional methods where companies used interruption style advertising and promotion, as ways of marketing.
+A new, more social friendly strategy that deviates from old traditional methods where companies used interruption style advertising and promotion, as ways of marketing.
 Instead, it focuses on attracting customers by way of understanding their needs and fulfilling their needs, providing a dramatically more personalized customer service.
 Collaboration Marketing involves strategies that are customer tailored and all aimed at maximizing and adding customer value before, during and after they have purchased the products or service.

 Collaboration Marketing can involve the use of third parties to add value to customers’ relationship.
 Strategies are often geared toward viewing marketing as “many to one” rather than the common strategy of “one to one marketing”.
 It also involves collaborating with prospects and customers by way of connecting each prospect or customer with others, with the aim of adding and maximizing value for customers.
 This is the represents a “pull” approach - where the marketer becomes so helpful to customers that they seek the marketer out, rather than a conventional “push” approach blasting marketing messages out in an effort to find customers that might be receptive to the marketer’s offering.